primercuervo/Documentation_test/tutorfpga02.rst

 Verilog Example
 ===============

 Next there is an example of a project that multiplies two inputs with 18 bits resulting in an output with 36 bits.
 First is created a module named **projtest** and inside parenthesis is declared the input and output ports.
 The // are a comment so the line of code is invisible to the compilation.
 Next it is assigned to the output the mathematical multiplication of the two inputs.
-It is important to know the word lenghts to not occur overflow.
+It is important to know the word lengths to not occur overflow.

 .. code-block:: Verilog